Obituary of Michael Cyril Balbas

 Although Michael always had a very strong work ethic, he still found time to enjoy a few hobbies, such as hunting, fishing, attending his children’s and grandchildren’s sporting events and extended family gatherings.
 Although stern when he needed to be, deep down inside he was a very kind and gentle soul, embracing his Catholic faith throughout his life.
 He loved, cherished and protected his family.
 He will be greatly missed by all who knew him, but he is no longer in pain and is with the Heavenly Father.

 Michael is survived by his daughter Susan Balbas from Seattle, sons Michael (Jerusha) and David (Sandra) from Boise, daughter Karen Balbas from Meridian, and son Richard from Homedale; grandchildren, Melissa Blanken, Michael Buckley, Matthew Buckley, Aaron Balbas, Joe Balbas, Luke Balbas, Carla Poore, Jake Balbas, Alexis Bradovich, Kevin Balbas, Adam Frans and Lori Cooper, as well as many great-grandchildren; sisters Mary Emehiser, Adele Brenna, Deborah Walters, Barbara Perkins, Christine Balbas, and brothers Edward, Frank, James, Daniel and Paul, all from California.
 Michael was preceded in death by his wife Joyce, parents Anthony and Rose, grandson Scott, siblings Tony, Rose Tarence, Gene, Rick and Doug.
-Michael was greatly cared for during his last days by the Boise Veterans Medical Center, Hospice care unit.To send flowers to the family of Michael Balbas, please visit Tribute Store
+Michael was greatly cared for during his last days by the Boise Veterans Medical Center, Hospice care unit.To send flowers to the family or plant a tree in memory of Michael Balbas, please visit Tribute Store